B.E. Tuition, Expenses, & Financial Aid

 B.E. candidates are responsible for arranging their own housing off campus.
 Information on local renting is available from the Dartmouth College Real Estate Office.

 Full-time students in the B.E. program are eligible for aid in the form of partial-tuition scholarships, hourly employment as teaching assistants or in other capacities, fellowships, and loans.
 Special and part-time students are not eligible for financial aid.
+B.E. students who accept partial-tuition scholarship awards will be required to serve as a teaching assistant if called upon.

 The Mazilu Engineering Research Fellowship is a competitive fellowship in support of a research experience for engineering sciences students under the direction of a faculty mentor.